Benjamin Franklin Terry: Career

 By reason of his wealth, large physical size, and popularity, Frank Terry became a leader in Fort Bend County.
-On January 9, 1861, he was elected a delegate to the Secession Convention in Austin.
-Terry and two fellow delegates, Thomas S. Lubbock and John A. Wharton, conceived the idea of organizing at least one company of Texas cavalrymen for the new government.
+On January 9, 1861, he was elected a delegate to the Secession Convention in Austin where Texas formally drafted their rationale to secede from the Union.

+He, along with the Delegation, helped draft the following clauses in the Texas Secession Articles of 1861: